How To Upgrade Your Macbook Air with an SSD (2020 updated)

 Plug Time Machine into the USB port.
 If you have a wifi time capsule make sure it is turned on.
-Restart your Mac holding down the Option key.
-This tells the Mac to find all disks attached that it can boot from.
-It will recognise the Time Machine and display the icon on screen.
+Restart your Mac holding down the Command and R keys (this is Recovery Mode).
+The Mac will use the Time Machine to build the OS Utilities page.

 As the drive is shipped to you unformatted, you need to initialise the SSD to get it ready for the transfer of data.
-There is an option after you click into Time Machine called Disk Utility.
-You need to choose format type (must use APFS for High Sierra and Mojave) and a name, you can use Macintosh SSD or get creative and give it a person's name like Bob.
+On the OS Utilities page open Disk Utility.
+You need to choose format type (must use APFS for Big Sur, Catalina, Mojave or High Sierra, earlier versions use Mac Extended Journaled) and a name, you can use Macintosh SSD or get creative and give it a person's name like Oscar.
 Click apply and this will format the SSD.

 After formatting the drive your Time Machine back ups should be onscreen.
 Choose the latest, and the Mac will ask if you want to restore back up?
 Yes.
 Done.
 Time Machine will now start restoring onto the new SSD.